microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-02.md

 ## Success Criteria

-- Chaos Experiment fails a node running the pizzeria application
+- Show that Chaos Experiment fails a node running the pizzeria application
 - Observe any failure
 - Discuss with your coach how your application is (or was made) resilient
 - Verify the pizza application is available while a virtual machine is offline

 ## Tip

-Take note of your virutal machine's instanceID
+Take note of your virtual machine's instanceID

 ## Learning Resources